Getting Started

 Run Button

-Location: Towards bottom right.
+Location: Bottom right.

 Function: After writing your prompt in the input box, click this button to send your instruction to Priset for processing (upon clicking the button image will change to the red Stop icon).
 Click on the button again to stop the processing .